mjwhitta/scripts/README.md

 #### Configure

 To configure, simply copy `files.default` to `files` and comment or delete the entries you don't want.
+Add other scripts you might want.